VladimirKalachikhin/Galadriel-map/README.md

 # GaladrielMap
-This is a web tile map viewer to serve on a weak computers such as RaspberryPi or NAS and for use on a thick clients such as tablets and smartphones.
-It is assumed that the in onboard network of pleasure boats or campers.
-Author use it from the wi-fi router/GSM modem under OpenWRT on his sailboat "Galadriel".
+This is a web application for intranet -- the tile map viewer.
+The application is designed for a weak server as RaspberryPi or NAS and powerful clients such as tablets and smartphones.
+As intranet are assumed onboard network of pleasure boats or campers.
+Author use it from the wi-fi router/GSM modem under OpenWRT as server on his sailboat "Galadriel".
 This viewer designed for use mainly with [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache), but may be used with any tile OSM-like map sources or file tile cache for explore map.
 GaladrielMap created with use a lot of famous projects, so don't forget install [dependenses](#dependences-and-thanks).
 The author is not responsible for the consequences of using the GaladrielMap as navigator!